aws-solutions/qnabot-on-aws/README.md

 - Improved support when contractions are used in utterances
 - Kendra Fallback message prefixes are now configurable in QnABot settings
 - Fixed bugs and defects
+- To improve performance, resiliency, and security, the Elasticsearch cluster will default to using ENCRYPTED nodes using the c5.large.elasticsearch instance type.
+If UNENCRYPTED is selected, the t3.small.elasticsearch instance types will be used.
+The default number of nodes in a new cluster is now 4 for improved resiliency.
+The number of cluster nodes can be reduced to 2 for development environments if desired.
+- QnABot distribution regions now available for one click deployment have increased to 8 regions.
+These are Northern Virginia (us-east-1), Oregon (us-west-2),  Ireland (eu-west-1), London (eu-west-2), Frankfurt (eu-central-1), Sydney (ap-southeast-2), Singapore (ap-southeast-1), and Tokyo (ap-northeast-1).

 ### Version 4.4.0